reactgraphqlacademy/fb-messenger/README.md

   Messages.js dispatches a "receive message" action when a user clicks on the "send" button.
 Refactor the src/reducers/index.js messagesReducer so that when a "receive message" action is dispatched the message is added at the end of the messages.
 Hint, the only file you need to change is in src/reducers/index.js.
 - When a new message is sent, the Threads component should display the last message sent.
 Hint, the only file you need to change is in src/reducers/index.js.

-### Part 2.
-Building your own Redux
+### Part 3.
+Build your own Redux

 In order to make it easier to understand Redux we have created a simplified version of `redux`.
 We have some bugs in our simplified version of `redux` that you should fix.
 The unit tests will help you fix the app and learn by "fixing".

-The idea is simple, you should execute our unit tests and fix the errors.
-Once all the code passes the unit tests, you can start the app and it should work (you need to fix the tests first!).

-1. execute `npm test`
+1. execute `npm run test-redux`

 2. Once all the tests pass execute `npm start`

-3. Once all the tests pass and you have seen the site working on the browser, replace our simplified version of `redux` with https://www.npmjs.com/package/redux (already installed in this project) now that you've understood how it works.
-You will need to uncomment `import { createStore } from 'redux'` and comment `import { createStore } from '../redux/createStore'` in the following file `src/store/index.js`
+3. Once all the tests pass and you have seen the site working on the browser, replace the npm version of `redux` (https://www.npmjs.com/package/redux) with yours.
+To do that, you will need to comment out this line `import { createStore } from 'redux'` and uncomment `import { createStore } from '../redux/createStore'` in the following file `src/store/index.js`

-4. Once the import from your own implementation of Redux has been replaced by the one in npm, you should run `npm start` and the web site should still work.
-Now that you could implement Redux yourself (you must be a Redux master!), let's use it in our project :D
+4. Once the import from your own implementation of Redux has replaced the one from npm, you should run `npm start` again, and the web site should still work.
+Now that you have fixed my mini Redux, you must be a Redux master! 🙂

 ### Bonus